ssbc/private-group-spec/po-box/README.md

 - the data needs converting from URI encoding to base64 string encoding, then into a buffer
 - this is the ID of a PO_BOX, the data part is a curve25519 key, which is ready for Diffie-Hellman scalar multiplicate

-When I see a `pobox_id` listed in `content.recps`, I derive a key for the envleope key_slot like so:
+When I see a `pobox_id` listed in `content.recps`, I derive a key for the envelope key_slot like so:

 ```js
 const hash = 'SHA256'